|An enterprise pattern language can offer your project team an accelerated starting point for adopting their own Pattern Palette.|

 [See also the PED Implementation of this pattern.]

-In experience with “the Company,” we have seen that communication among diverse teams has been harmonized by: an empowered center of excellence, publishing “pattern collections,” and socializing a pattern language.
+Based on our experience with “the Company,” we have seen communication among diverse teams harmonized by: publishing “pattern collections,” socializing a pattern language, and encouraging teams to mature their own Pattern Palette.

 “The Company” has supported a Java Center of Excellence (JCOE) since 2002, when it adopted the Java platform for enterprise applications.
 The JCOE’s official charter included application consulting and framework development.
 Over time, it has become a nexus for the germination, maturation and dissemination of an enterprise Unified Pattern Language.

-The original motivation for patterns was to bring efficiency to technical communication between team members on opposite sides of the planet.
-We began to view the ever-expanding lexicon of patterns published as a potential inhibitor to cohesion rather than helpful for server-side development.
-Thanks to our engagement with the PLoP community we now understand we simply rediscovered the value of a pattern language; what others, such as Ralph Johnson, Ward Cunningham, Richard Gabriel and Kent Beck, put forth beginning in 1994.
+The original motivation for pattern language focus was to bring efficiency to technical communication between team members on opposite sides of the planet as a result of distributed (low-cost) sourcing.
+Thanks to our more recent engagement with the PLoP community we now understand we simply rediscovered the value of a pattern language; what others, such as Ralph Johnson, Ward Cunningham, Richard Gabriel and Kent Beck, put forth beginning in 1994.

 - Multiple pattern collections